bencoveney/quiz-app/README.md

 ### Time Spend or Extras

-I have chosen to build a React SPA as that is the toolchain I find quickest to get up and running.
+I have chosen to build a React SPA using `express` and `esbuid` as that is the toolchain I find quickest to get up and running and focus on the task.

 There were some options/ideas I ruled out as not being necessary to meet the requirements, but could be interesting next steps: